storyblok/app-extension-auth/README.md

 const href = `/my/other/page?spaceId=${spaceId}&userId=${userId}`
 ```

-## How to run this application to run in localhost
+## How to run this application locally

 To have oAuth running on localhost you need to add the env `APP_CUSTOM_OAUTH_ENDPOINT` in the target project, i.e. in the plugin or app you want to test, so the environment variable will be passed and replaced in the oAuth flow.